WANdisco/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox-adlsg2_ld.md

 2. Check that the `test_file` is now located in your `/testdir` directory on your ADLS Gen2 container.

-_You have now successfully replicated data from your HDP Sandbox to your ADLS Gen2 container using LiveData.
+_You have now setup live replication from your HDP Sandbox to your ADLS Gen2 container.
 Contact [WANdisco](https://wandisco.com/contact) for further information about Fusion and what it can offer you._

 ## Troubleshooting